 Q: Where can I get a complete list of the resources that you offer?

 A: You can go to the Products page on this website for a selection of our printed materials, DVDs, and CDs.
 For a complete list, you can also download our ministry catalog in PDF format, or call the RCM office at 540-249-9119, or send an email requesting an free information package.

 Q: Are you having a seminar in our area in the near future?

 A: Because our entire training series is available in DVD format, we only have a limited number of training events.
 Check this webpage for currently scheduled events.

 Q: Do you have any other training opportunities available?

 A: Several times a year we will be offering the Tom Hawkins Memorial Internship Program.
 This will be an opportunity for those who are actively working with DID clientele to benefit from watching recorded ministry sessions conducted by Diane Hawkins.
 The opportunity for thorough discussion and Q & A will be led by his wife, Diane Hawkins.
 Go to Training Events to see the dates currently being offered for this and other opportunities.
-You may also contact Bruce at 540-249-1027 or Email him for further information.
+You may also contact our office at 540-249-1027 or Email us for further information.